metarouterio/analytics-android/README.md

 compile 'io.astronomer.analytics.android:analytics:4.1.6-SNAPSHOT'
 ```

-# Open-Source at Astronomer
+# Open-Source at Metarouter

-One of our core values at Astronomer is "openness."
+One of our core values at Metarouter is "openness."
 We see this manifest in our dedication to open-source.
 We are relentless to **only invent what we must invent**; to use and contribute to the large and growing body of open-source software that countless developers have selflessly contributed to the world.

 And it's not just about receiving value.
 Open-source is a two-way street.
 A core element of our business strategy is to open-source the [Aries Framework](github.com/aries-data), with the goal to reduce the amount of time developers waste re-writing integrations.

-We also have many open-source projects in [our main Github organization](https://github.com/astronomerio).
+We also have many open-source projects in [our main Github organization](https://github.com/super-collider).

 ## Special Notice re: Analytics.js and Segment

 Early on, in order to get clickstream data collection capability quickly within our platform, and after a conversation with Peter Reinhart (an early Analytics.js contributor and CEO of Segment), we decided to adopt Analytics.js to support it as a standard for clickstream data collection.
 As Segment has built a successful commercial venture around the core library, they've open-sourced a number of supporting plugins and SDKs that we've also adopted.

-Clickstream is one part of Astronomer, and an important one to our early customers.
+Clickstream is one part of Metarouter, and an important one to our early customers.
 We publicly thank Segment for their open-source contributions, it made it easier to stand up that part of our platform.
 In appreciation and in the spirit of our cooperation, we open-source all of our Analytics.js-related code, contributing back to a growing ecosystem.

 ## License